castroalves/anchor-links/README.md

 Anchor links are helpful to create **table of contents** and **footnotes**.
 It's also good for SEO.

-## How to add Table of Contents into Medium and WordPress

 [Read this article](https://blastmkt.com/en/anchor-links-chrome-extension/) to see the tutorial.
 If you need any help, [get in touch with us](mailto:contato@blastmkt.com).

 # The story behind this Chrome Extension